 The short answer is “NO, you do not have to name the driver.”

-The second type of notice, the one asking you to name the driver, can easily be ignored.
+The first type of notice, the one asking you to name the driver, can easily be ignored.
 Until a ticket or complaint is actually filed against the driver, nothing will happen.
-If you simply do not respond, they will not know who to issue the ticket to.
+If you simply do not respond, they will never know who to issue the ticket to.

 Fortunately, a photo enforcement case in which you were not the driver is a case you can win.
 You have the best defense — you didn’t do it.
 However, don’t make it easier for them by signing away your rights by waiving service.

 A Traffic Ticket and Complaint is different from a Notice.
 When you receive a traffic ticket and complaint, it means there is now a court case involving the named driver.
-See our discussion near the top of this page about the 4 options available when you receive a traffic ticket and complaint.
+See our discussion near the top of this page about the 4 options available when you receive a traffic ticket and complaint in the mail.

 Service of process refers to the procedure through which the State provides a driver formal notice of a photo radar ticket.
 (When discussing traffic tickets, the “State” is who issues the ticket.
 Your case name will be “The State of Arizona v.
 Named Defendant”, even though the ticket may have been issued by the Scottsdale Police Department, for example.)
 There are rules governing how the State may accomplish service of process, and when the State fails to conform to the rules, we can often take advantage of those errors to get a case dismissed.

 Service of process in a photo radar case may be accomplished several ways: